tae-roh/eain/README.md

 Consider a 6-DoF robot arm with a gripper.
 At the start of a grasping task — when the gripper is distant from the object — excessive exploration of wrist and gripper joints can be unnecessary or even harmful, while base joints may matter more for reachability.
 As the dimensionality increases, this inefficiency becomes more pronounced.

-These observations motivate an approach that allocates exploration based on the state-dependent importance of each action dimension, instead of applying entropy regularization uniformly across all dimensions.
+These observations motivate an approach that allocates exploration according to the state-dependent importance of each action dimension, rather than applying uniform exploration across all dimensions.

 <br>